hfeiss/campingreservations/README.md

 ## Distance by Customer's State
 ![](/images/CustomerState.gif)

-As does the fact that, on average, reservations made from the North East, Florida (and Hawaii and Alaska) are for a distance of greater than 1,000 miles.
+As does the fact that, on average, reservations made from the North East and Florida<sup>[2](#myfootnote2)</sup> are for a distance of greater than 1,000 miles.

 ## Distance by Destination's State
 ![](/images/FacilityState.gif)

-Lastly, year after year, reservations are made from across the world to visit Alaska and Arizona (well... more accurately the Grand Canyon).
+Lastly, year after year, reservations are made from across the world to visit Alaska and Arizona (or more accurately, the Grand Canyon).

 ![](/images/README/manko.jpg)